netwerk-digitaal-erfgoed/LDWizard-ErfgoedWizard/README.md

 3. Run `yarn` to install the dependencies.

+4. Run `yarn build` to create the build locally

 ### Local use / development

 To start using a local instance for testing/development follow these steps

-1. Run `yarn dev` to start the ErfgoedWizard application.
+1. Run `yarn build` to generate the ErfgoedWizard application.
-2. Go to <http://localhost:4000> in your favorite web browser.
+2. Host the lib folder statically

 ## Docker deployment